vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 );
 ```

 The above table is _syntactically_ valid, but _semantically_ invalid.
 There are two columns that go by the same name (`title`), and an index that covers a non-existent column (`val`).
 These are but two out of many possible errors.
 A `SHOW CREATE TABLE` would never produce such an output, of course.
 But we can't assume the output comes from MySQL.
-If we don't validate the input, and attempt to produce a diff, results could be unexpected.
+If we don't validate the input, and attempt to produce a diff, the results could be unexpected.

 ## Validation